Saturday, December 27, 2014

 At which point, dad taught Jim and me how to make biscuits, from scratch, not using Bisquick or dough in a tube as was already the norm in our household.
 He then imposed the promise on us.

-The recipe was nothing special.
+The recipe is nothing special.
 Mix flour with baking powder and salt.
 Cut lard into the dry ingredients using knives held between your fingers until the mixture has a pebble consistency.
 Add milk, stir into a dough.
 Roll onto a floured surface to about 1/3 inch thickness.
 Cut out with a drinking glass.
 Bake at 375° until golden brown.

 Something like that.